5 Top Reasons You Should See a Vegan Nutritionist

 Learning from an expert is especially important when discussing nutrition for littles.

-Karla Moreno-Bryce MDA, RD, LD is both a vegan mom and dietitian who offers a course all about vegan nutrition for kids ages 6 months to 8 years old.
-She’s even added a baby lead weaning course, as well as a vegan recipes cookbook! (of course I had to try it!
-You can check out my thoughts over here)
+Karla Moreno-Bryce MDA, RD, LD (@Vegan.Kids.Nutrition on Instagram) is both a vegan mom and dietitian who offers a course all about vegan nutrition for kids ages 6 months to 8 years old.
+She’s even added a baby lead weaning course, as well as a cookbook!

 Intuitive Eating: Angela Wortley, RDN